Nainaverma01/python_3/pizza_order/Readme.txt

 Pepperoni for Medium or Large Pizza: +$3
 Extra cheese for any size pizza: + $1
 ##############pizza_topups_sample2.py#################
-we are using below details for order customization: (here we showcased if/elif/else and nested if conditionals together) Small Pizza: $15
+we are using below details for order customization: (here we showcased if/elif/else and multiple if conditionals together) Small Pizza: $15
 Medium Pizza: $20
 Large Pizza: $25